 How Long Before Credit Cards Sue?

-While neither the credit card companies nor the banks were able to provide a time frame during which you can expect to be sued if you fail to pay your debts, the laws in your state will dictate how long a creditor has to sue you for nonpayment — if decides to do so.
-In most states, the statute of limitations is between three and six years, according to the Federal Trade Commission (FTC).
+While neither the credit card companies nor the banks were able to provide a definite time frame during which you can expect to be sued if you fail to pay your debts, the laws in your state will dictate how long a creditor has to sue you for nonpayment — if it decides to do so at all.
+In most states, the statute of limitations is between three and six years from the first missed payment.
 A few states allow up to 10 years.
 To find out your state’s laws regarding debts and the statute of limitations, contact your state attorney general’s office.

-What Should You Do If You’re Sued by a Credit Card Company?
+What to Do If Sued by a Credit Card Company

-After a company files a complaint against you, you’ll receive a copy of the complaint, as well as a summons, which tells you why you are being sued.
+After a company files a complaint against you, you’ll receive a copy of the complaint.
+You’ll also receive a summons, which tells you the reason for your suit.
 You’ll have approximately 30 days to respond.

 If you know you owe the debt, there are a number of ways you can respond to the lawsuit:

-- You can contact the credit card company and request a settlement.
+- Request a settlement.
+Contact the credit card company, acknowledge the amount you owe, and request a settlement.
 If the company agrees to a settlement, you’ll work out the terms directly with the company.

-- You can contest the complaint.
+- Contest the complaint.
 This usually involves attending a hearing in court, and you may want to hire an attorney — particularly if you owe a substantial amount to the credit card company.
 At the hearing, you’ll provide any documentation you have to prove that the amount you’re being sued for is incorrect or that you don’t owe the debt.

-- You can refuse to respond to the suit, or default.
-If you fail to respond, the judge will automatically rule against you and your wages will be garnished until the debt is paid.
+- Refuse to respond to the suit.
+This is also known as a default.
+If you fail to respond, the judge will automatically rule against you and garnish your wages until the debt is paid off.

-- You can declare bankruptcy.
+- Declare bankruptcy.
 If you know you can’t pay the debt, you may need to file for bankruptcy.
 To find out more about filing for bankruptcy, check out the FTC’s page on filing for bankruptcy.

 None of the major credit card companies we contacted were willing to provide specifics about their litigation processes.
-However, each state’s statute of limitations dictates how long a company has to sue you.
-In most states, the statue of limitations is between three and six years.
-Based on this information, if a credit card company is going to sue you for failure to repay your debts, the company can do so any time after your first missed payment up to the state’s statute of limitations on debts.
+However, creditors will likely wait until the account is charged off — which takes around six months — before taking legal action, and you should receive written notice before this happens.
+Each state’s statute of limitations dictates how long a company has to sue you; in most states, the statute of limitations is between three and six years.